 On the outskirts of Durham you’ll find millions of sunflowers at East Grange Farm, perfect for a family day out, a date night and of course perfect for those photo opportunities.
 Everything you need to know about seeing the sunflowers at East Grange Farm is here in this helpful guide.

-On 19th August, East Grange Farm opened up its ever popular sunflower fields to visitors and I headed down with my wife (as well as little Evelyn) for a little wander followed by freshly cooked wood fired pizza.
+Back for 2023, East Grange Farm opened up its ever popular sunflower fields to visitors and I headed down with my wife (as well as Evelyn) for a little wander.

 East Grange Farm, based in High Shincliffe just outside of Durham, is a family farm with the family having worked these very fields since 1941.
 Every year, crowds flock to the farm for their special events; sunflowers in summer, pumpkins in autumn and Christmas trees at, well you guessed it, Christmas.
-To be fair, even though I live a matter of minutes away, I’d never heard about it until a few days ago and normally I’m on the ball with things to do around the North East.
-As soon as I saw the huge fields on sunflowers (I’m talking literally millions), I had to visit.
+To be fair, even though I live a matter of minutes away, I’d never heard about it and normally I’m on the ball with things to do around the North East.
+As soon as I saw the huge fields of sunflowers (I’m talking literally millions), I had to visit.

 THE SUNFLOWERS AT EAST GRANGE FARM

-From the 19th August to 4th September, you can visit the sunflower fields at East Grange Farm.
-Entry is via pre-booked ticket only (prices below) but you can choose between daytime tickets with entry between 10am and 3:20pm or twilight tickets (only available on Fridays and Saturdays) with entry between 5pm and 7:20pm.
-Once you’re in, you can stay as long as you wish.
+From the 17th August to 3rd September, you can visit the sunflower fields at East Grange Farm.
+Entry is via pre-booked ticket only (prices below) but you can choose between daytime tickets with entry between 10am and 4pm or twilight tickets (only available on Thursdays, Fridays and Saturdays) with entry between 5pm and 7pm.
+Once you’re in, you can stay as long as you wish until around 10pm.

 For anyone over the age of 3, the cost of entry is £6.
 Children under 3 are free!
 This is for entry into the whole setup so you’ll be able to explore (and probably get lost) the absolutely huge sunflower field and sit and chill out on the grassed area.